LorenzoCoronati/local-docker/README.md

 ### Start using local-docker

+This tool can be used both as a base for new Drupal 8 projects and as a local development tool for Skeleton based projects (known by Exove developers).

+#### New project
+Clone this repository as your project folder, remove .git -folder and launch the setup:

+        $ git clone git@github.com:Exove/local-docker.git my-project
+        $ cd my-project
+        $ rm -rf .git
+        $ ./ld init

+#### Existing project

 Copy all of this repository on top of your current project.

         db_dumps/
         docker/